jdata-scientist/Getting-and-Cleaning-Data-Course-Project/README.md

 			total_acc_x_test
 			total_acc_y_test
 			total_acc_z_test
-		e. build Training data (from steps a. to d.)
+		-e. build Training data (from steps a. to d.)
-		f. combine Test and Training data into 1 dataset
+		-f. combine Test and Training data into 1 dataset

 4. get average - This is where the mean and standard deviation columns get extracted from the big dataset.
 Then an average is computed for each of this measurement by Activity and another average is computed by Subject (an individual).

 	- Below are the steps done in the function:
-		a. get the column names that contain “mean” and “std” from the list of feature columns
-		b. extract the mean and standard deviation columns along with activity and subject fields from the dataset
-		c. rename measurement names into a generic name.
+		-a. get the column names that contain “mean” and “std” from the list of feature columns -b. extract the mean and standard deviation columns along with activity and subject fields from the dataset -c. rename measurement names into a generic name.
 This will be used for the average computation.
-		d. compute average for each measurement (86) by activity
-		e. compute average for each measurement (86) by subject
-		f. combine the averages by activity and subject into one dataset
-		g. rename the measurement columns with “Ave” as a prefix and with its specific feature measurement name
-		h. write the average dataset into a text file
+		-d. compute average for each measurement (86) by activity -e. compute average for each measurement (86) by subject -f. combine the averages by activity and subject into one dataset -g. rename the measurement columns with “Ave” as a prefix and with its specific feature measurement name -h. write the average dataset into a text file